mgoellnitz/trackdown/README.md

 In both cases the automatically maintained roadmap file resides next to the issue collection file.

 ## Initialize the Repository

 If you want to track the issues in a TrackDown branch of your source code repository and not in any other location of your chosing, you need to modify the [GIT][git] or [Mercurial][hg] repository accordingly.
 Your source code repository must contain at least one commit for this to work.

-To initialize your source code repository that way, call the script
+To initialize your source code repository this way, call the script

 ```
 trackdown.sh init